tehn/isms/README.md

 ## currently

-- `example.lua` is run at startup, creating a new:q window which accepts sdl key input to place a random white pixel and send an OSC message to supercollider
+- `example.lua` is run at startup, creating a new window which accepts sdl key input to place a random white pixel and send an OSC message to supercollider
 - `example.scd` will provide a rudimentary osc-listening synth for testing.
 - if found, connects to grid at `/dev/ttyACM0` and sends OSC on key input.
 - a rudimentary REPL is implemented, try `print('hello')`